pencil2d/pencil/.github/ISSUE_TEMPLATE.md

 <!--
 Make sure that the issue you're about to make does not exist already, use the search function to find possible duplicates.

-*OBS: Reports that does not follow the template below, will be considered invalid and closed. :OBS* keep general complaints and questions to the forum or our Discord channel https://www.pencil2d.org/community/ -->
+*Reports that does not follow the template below, will be considered invalid and closed.* keep general complaints and questions to the forum or our Discord channel https://www.pencil2d.org/community/ -->